-5 The Peru report was a basic input for the FSAP mission held in October 2000 in the area of payments and securities clearance and settlement systems.
+4 The Peru report was a basic input for the FSAP mission held in October 2000 in the area of payments and securities clearance and settlement systems.

-6 In the case of El Salvador, the WHI work was integrated within the broader FSAP.
+5 In the case of El Salvador, the WHI work was integrated with the FSAP.